 Congenital Heart Disorders

 Although most feline heart disorders are diagnosed in middle-aged and elderly cats, some kittens are born with them.
 Fortunately, these congenital cardiac conditions are relatively rare, occurring in only one or two percent of kittens.
-According to Marc Kraus, DVM, a senior lecturer in the department of clinical sciences at Cornell University’s College of Veterinary Medicine, the most commonly diagnosed among these disorders are: ventricular septal defect (VSD), patent ductus arteriosus (PDA), and mitral valve dysplasia (MVD).
+According to Marc Kraus, DVM, and former senior lecturer in the department of clinical sciences at Cornell University’s College of Veterinary Medicine, the most commonly diagnosed among these disorders are: ventricular septal defect (VSD), patent ductus arteriosus (PDA), and mitral valve dysplasia (MVD).

 Understanding the nature of these conditions requires a basic awareness of the feline heart’s structure and function.
 About the size of a small apricot, it is a hollow, muscular organ located in the center of the chest.
 Its main functions are (1) to rid circulating blood of waste products (mainly carbon dioxide); and (2) to provide the body with a steady supply of refreshed, oxygen-rich circulating blood.
 Both the left and right sides of the organ have an upper chamber (atrium), which collects blood, and a lower chamber (ventricle), which pumps blood.
 First, the right atrium collects oxygen-depleted blood from the body, and when the chamber is full, propels it into the right ventricle.
 From there, it is pumped, via the pulmonary artery, into the lungs, where the carbon dioxide is removed and its oxygen supply is replenished.
 The blood then moves from the lungs to the left atrium and subsequently to the left ventricle, from which it is pumped—via the aorta—into the body’s circulatory system.
 In a healthy cat, the four heart chambers are separated internally by membranes (septa) and by one-way valves that keep blood moving in the proper direction.
 The most frequently diagnosed congenital disorders, notes Dr. Kraus, involve problems associated either with the heart’s valve structure and operation or with holes in the septa.